od-c0d3r/FirstTimersForest/README.md

 **Hacktoberfest** encourages participation in the open source community, which grows bigger every year.
 Complete the 2021 challenge and earn a limited edition **T-shirt**.

-**This projects** targets poeple who never made a pull request before, it aims to gets you ready to put your hands in bigger open source projects with confidence.
+**This projects** targets poeple who never made a pull request before, it aims to gets you ready to put your hands in larger open source projects with confidence.

 #### Togther we gonna teach you :
 1) How to find a project with your intersts